Skip to main content

 Feature-Specific Model Configuration

-Different features can use different providers and models: Dialectic API:
+Different features can use different providers and models: Dialectic API: The Dialectic API provides theory-of-mind informed responses by integrating long-term facts with current context.

 # Main dialectic model (default: Anthropic)